 Do something different.
 Plan for the days when the children will be with the other parent.
 Do something different than normal.
 Don’t make it “just another visitation day.”
-Make it difference by going to another town and visiting people, go skiing, go hiking in the snow-if we have any, do something you’ve never done before.
+Make it different by going to another town and visiting people, go skiing, go hiking in the snow-if we have any, do something you’ve never done before.
 Change your scene.
-Volunteer at a homeless shelter or food kitchen and help somebody.
+Volunteer at a homeless shelter, soup kitchen or food bank and help somebody.

 Create new traditions.
 Following old traditions will only remind you of the problems your family faces.
 Do something new in your family.
 Let the children help you come up with new ideas.
 It could be caroling.
 If they aren’t going to be with you on Christmas Day, make the day before or after the holiday with all the trimmings.
 The good thing about something new is that it doesn’t have to mean “less” or “damaged.”

 Avoid feeling guilty.
 All too often the parent tries to make up for the “loss” of the traditional family by buying extravagant gifts.
 Don’t.
 Don’t feel guilty about not getting the children everything they asked for.
 They don’t need it all.
 Keep it simple and normal.
 Don’t allow yourself to feel guilty if the hostility continues.
 It may actually be better in the long run.

 Help children buy gifts for the other parent.
 This may be hard to do, but it will make it easier on your child.
 Take the initiative and ask your child, “what would you like to get for your mom/dad?”
 This takes a lot of pressure off of them to ask you.

 Include the children in the planning.
 After all, the holidays are for them, too.
 Let them have a say in where they want to go and what they would like to do.

 Give gifts to help stay in touch.
 Things like special stationary, tape recorders, long distance telephone cards, the $15 throw away cameras, etc. This will let your child know you love hearing from them.